Al-Hasan al-A'sam: Final years

 Most sources report that al-A'sam, already ill, died a few days after the allies entered the city.
 He was succeeded by his brother (or cousin) Ja'far.
 According to the account of Ibn al-Qalanisi (followed by Ibn al-Athir), however, al-A'sam was still active when the new Fatimid caliph, al-Aziz Billah, took the field in person and defeated the allies in summer 978.
-Following his victory, al-Aziz neutralized the Qarmatian threat by offering an annual tribute of 30,000 dinars (other sources give the sum as 20,000 or 70,000 dinars), paid in advance for that year.
+Following his victory, al-Aziz neutralized the Qarmatian threat by offering an annual tribute of 30,000 dinars (other sources give the sum as 20,000 or 70,000 dinars), paid in advance for that year, for the Qarmatians to recognize Fatimid suzerainty, abandon Palestine and return to Bahrayn.
 Although al-A'sam is reported as active during these events, more likely it reflects a confusion with his successor.
 At any rate, the agreement with al-Aziz marked the end of Qarmatian presence in the region.